scalyr/scalyr-tool/README.md

         priority queries.
     --token=xxx
         Specify the API token.
 For this command, should be a "Read Logs" token.
+    --token-stdin
+        Read the API token from stdin instead of argv.
+    --token-fd N
+        Read the API token from an already-open file descriptor N.
     --verbose
         Writes detailed progress information to stderr.
     --proxy=<ip>:<port>